Limine-Bootloader/limine-protocol/PROTOCOL.md

 On the other hand, if the executable's requested base revision is supported, *the 3rd component of the base revision tag must be set to 0 by the bootloader*.

+> [!NOTE]
-Note: this means that unlike when the bootloader drops support for an older base revision and *it* is responsible for failing to boot the executable, in case the bootloader does not yet support the executable's requested base revision, it is up to the executable itself to fail (or handle the condition otherwise).
+> this means that unlike when the bootloader drops support for an older base
+> revision and *it* is responsible for failing to boot the executable, in case the
+> bootloader does not yet support the executable's requested base revision,
+> it is up to the executable itself to fail (or handle the condition otherwise).

 For any Limine-compliant bootloader supporting base revision 3 or greater, it is *mandatory* to load executables requesting higher unsupported base revisions with